burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * d.
 Keywords
 * e.
 Literal constants

 After finishing, the lexical analysis, the program consists of a sequence of tokens.

+## Syntax analysis
+The compiler based on the language rules typcially described by Backus – Naur form for context free-grammars(what is it is studied is studied in mathematic area called *Formal Languages and Grammars*).
+Based on grammar syntax analyzer construct Abstract Syntax Tree (AST) for a text of the program.

+## Semantic analysis
+Some rules of the language can not expressed only with using Grammar.
+Examples: Multiple declaration of variable in one scope, usage of not yet declared variables, access to variable that is out of scope, etc. For handling that analysis the Sematic analyzer inside the compiler is used.

+## Code emitting and Optimization

+At that moment we have constructed AST and both augment it with information from semantic analysis stage.
+In that moment we can traverse AST and emit code.

+How exactly emit code is under decision of the compiler.
+Some optimization is in the Compilers community, and some are very smart engineering of people who are working under compilers.

+ In the end, the compiler emits final instructions for target assembler.

+ # Assembler
+Assembler as a language is lowest possible level that can still be readable. lo,Assembler is the program that finally convert ASM instructions in specific syntax for machine instructions.
+For [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) toolchain the standart de-facto Assembler is [GAS](https://www.gnu.org/software/binutils/).
+Output of Assembler is saved into *object files*.

+ # Linkage

-After that stage source code of compile unit is processed by the compiler.
-The compiler performs various optimization found in the Compilers community.
-In the end, the compiler emits final instructions and saves results in *object files*.
-The linker constructs the final program or library from compiled source files and performs extra optimization, such as whole-program/global program optimization.
+ The linker constructs the final program or library from compiled source files in form of *object files* and performs extra optimization, such as whole-program/global program optimization.

 The nuances of compiler/linker organization are out of the scope of C++ language and can vary from vendor to vendor.

 # What is Impossible Even in C/C++